Improved Predictions for Higgs Q_T at the Tevatron and the LHC: A, B, and C Coefficients

 \section{A, B, and C Coefficients}

 For completeness, we give expressions for the so-called $A$, $B$, and $C$ coefficients used in our resummation calculations.
 In our numerical result, we have used $A^{(1,2)}$, $B^{(1)}$~\cite{Catani:1988vd}, $B^{(2)}$~\cite{deFlorian:2000pr,deFlorian:2001zd}, $A^{(3)}$~\cite{Vogt:2004mw} and $C^{(0,1)}$~\cite{Kauffman:1991cx,Yuan:1991we}.
-Their analytical expressions for the process $gg\to H$ are much simplified in the canonical choice of the renormalization constants, $ C_1=C_3=2e^{-\gamma_E}$, $C_2=C_4=1$, which we use in this project.
+Their analytical expressions for the process $gg\to H$ are much simplified in the canonical choice of the renormalization constants, $ C_1=C_3=2e^{-\gamma_E}$ and $C_2=C_4=1$, which we use in this project, unless specified otherwise.
 For this choice of renormalization constants, we have:

 where $C_A = 3$, $N_c = 3$, $N_f = 5$, $C_F = 4/3$ and the Riemann constant $\zeta(3) = 1.202...$;

 where $\beta_0 = (11N_c-2N_f)/6$ and $T_R = 1/2$;

 where $x$ is the momentum fraction carried by the gluon after splitting from its mother particle (gluon $g$ or quark $q$).